worakritsoo/svelte-ionic/README.md

 - try some cordova/ionic native
 - singleton classes https://alligator.io/js/js-singletons/
 - place routes in better place (pages folder probably, to avoid repeating /../)
-- consider Contexts for exposing controllers?
+- ~~consider Contexts for exposing controllers - nope as you need nesting for this, which I don't like ~~
 - ~~split pane~~
 - SSR
 - ~~to docs link https://ionicframework.com/docs/api/input~~